JerBouma/jerbouma.github.io/_pages/financetoolkit/financetoolkit.md

 | EBT to EBIT Ratio                           | 0.957448 | 0.948408 | 0.958936 | 0.976353 | 0.975982 |
 | EBIT to Revenue                             | 0.286688 | 0.26641  | 0.254864 | 0.305759 | 0.309473 |

-Find a variety of How-To Guides for the FinanceToolkit here:
+## How-To Guides for the FinanceToolkit

 <div class="row">
 <div markdown="1" class="fifty-column-left mobile-max-column-width">